-A Lord Mayor, An Eminent Town Planner, Three Lost Dogs, Two Cooks and a Wedding
+A Lord Mayor, An Eminent Town Planner, Three Lost Dogs, Two Cooks, and a Wedding

 1870 Arthur Lupton (owner of Newton Hall) gives his two brothers Francis and Darnton Lupton a plot of land on the grounds of Newton Hall (family residence) to build homes for their heirs.

-1871 George Corson the architect is appointed to design a layout for the Newton Park Estate including a street plan and plots.
+1870 George Corson the architect is appointed to design a layout for the Newton Park Estate including a street plan and plots.

 1873 Darnton Lupton dies.
 His Will states that his sons William Walter and Sydney Lupton may dispose of all his real estate by public auction or private contract.
-William Walter, Sydney and Francis proceed with the plan to develop the Newton Park Estate on the grounds of Newton Hall. .
+William Walter, Sydney, and Francis proceed with the plan to develop the Newton Park Estate on the grounds of Newton Hall.
 They do not however proceed with the original George Corson plan but instead establish the Newton Park Building Club.

-1879 Newton Park Building Club employ Chorley and Connon to produce an over-all plan and design the houses Rocklands, Eltonhurst, Oakfield and Redbank.
+1879 Newton Park Building Club employ Chorley and Connon to produce an overall plan and design the houses Rocklands, Eltonhurst, Oakfield, and Redbank.
 Francis Martineau Lupton (son of Francis and Frances Lupton) is to live at Rocklands.

 1890 James Cecil Sykes, who is renting the house, loses his red Dachshund and advertises a reward,4th October in the Yorkshire Post.

-1891 Census details James Cecil Sykes (aged 35) living of his own means with his wife, the cook and their maidservant.
+1891 Census details James Cecil Sykes (aged 35) living of his own means with his wife, the cook, and their maidservant.
 The house is called Red Bank.
 James Cecil Sykes’s father was a woolen merchant.

 1891 James Cecil Sykes loses his dachshund for the second year running.